yacinebenchehida/Ithominii_convergence/SNPs_calling/README.md

-# Mapping, SNPs calling and phasing:
+# Mapping, SNP calling and phasing:

 This folder contains all the scripts used to perform all the step from the initial mapping of the raw reads to the phasing of the final VCF.